 We restrict access to your information to those employees who need to know that information in order to provide products or services to you.
 We maintain physical, electronic, and procedural safeguards in accordance with federal regulations to guard such information.

 Safeguarding your information when interacting with us via the Internet is also extremely important.
 We apply the standard discussed above in caring for your information.
 When browsing our web site, information, such as your e-mail address, is not collected.
 Some areas of our web site require information, such as your e-mail address or your account number, to enable you to perform certain tasks (i.e., to review your accounts or correspond with us).
 In these cases, we collect the information necessary to interact with you.

 If you visit us on the Internet, we may send a "cookie" to your browser that records the number of visits made to our various web pages; however, personal information is not collected.
 If you use our online banking or bill payment programs, you may receive additional cookies that contain your unique identifier, allowing you to view and manage your accounts.
 These cookies may be linked to personal information.

 Corrections or Concerns

-If you believe any of your personal information maintained at the Bank is incorrect, or if you have a privacy-related concern, please call our Privacy Manager, James Brannen, at 1-800-462-2265.
+If you believe any of your personal information maintained at Federal Savings Bank is incorrect, or if you have a privacy-related concern, please call our Privacy Manager, James Brannen, at 1-800-462-2265.

 From time to time, we may update or amend this policy and will notify you of those changes as required by law.
 You may view the most current version of this policy at any time by requesting a copy from any branch office or by visiting our website again.